Russia budget cuts threaten long-term economic prospects

 “Here (with defence spending) undoubtedly one ought to reconsider priorities,” said Igor Nikolaev, director of strategic analysis at FBK, a Moscow audit and consulting firm.
 “But considering how the political situation is seen by the authorities, one can’t hope for this.”

-Analysts say the brunt of budget cuts is instead likely to be borne by long-term economic development programs, some of which are still largely on paper and easier to shelve.
+Analysts say the brunt of budget cuts is instead likely to be borne by long-term economic development programmes, some of which are still largely on paper and easier to shelve.

 “Traditionally, in difficult situations, we cut investments -- it’s roads, transport infrastructure -- which one doesn’t want to do because these investments can have a multiplier effect (on the economy),” said Nikolaev.